rjseymour66/rjseymour66.github.io/content/bash/scripting/variables.md

 ### Unset a variable

 `unset` removes a variable from the current shell environment.
-After unsetting, any reference to the variable returns an empty string — unless you have `set -u` enabled, in which case bash treats it as an error:
+After unsetting, any reference to the variable returns an empty string.
+With `set -u` enabled, bash treats the reference as an error instead:

 ```bash
 tmpdir="/tmp/build"